kammitama5/kammitama5.github.io/_posts/2021-9-02-Thursday-September-2nd.md

 So I've started reading up on that on my own, before the notes are posted.
 We typically have sort of seminar sessions, and it's been fantastic.
 - It was also one of the things that has convinced me that I've found my group.
 I really love working with the people in this field.
 I know I'm pretty new, but it seems to combine the communities I've already been a part of for years, and things I'm interested in.
 So that's pretty awesome!
-- I also have extraordinary mentorship; in fact, one of my advisors is taking me to a conference at which they are speaking, which is a first for me!
+- I also have extraordinary mentorship; in fact, one of my advisors is taking me to a number theory conference at which they are speaking, which is a first for me!
 How exciting is that!?
 Just years ago, I was attending similar conferences, by myself, and although there was a little trepidation that someone in Computer Science was there, I made a lot of friends (some of whom are now postdocs or tenure-track professors!
 During the pandemic, I saw some of my friends defend their dissertations on iPads, which they would ordinarily do on blackboards with chalk!).
 And now, I can be part of that community, advised by someone who is known in the field.
 That's super cool and quite frankly,